 The extended submission deadline for the projects is 20 January 2020.

 The Budapest Debut Film Forum accepts submissions from all European countries, with its main focus on the Visegrad countries.

 - Networking opportunities with the representatives of the Visegrad region’s experts and film fund representatives

 Eight projects (4 of them selected from the V4 countries) will be selected to take part in the Budapest Debut Film Forum.The selected participants will get the chance to present their projects and participate in group sessions, panel talks and masterclasses held by internationally recognised industry professionals, e.g. script doctors, producers, distributors, and financing and marketing experts, as well as representatives of the region’s respective film funds.
 The aim is to provide valuable professional feedback and networking opportunities that foster international co-production opportunities for first features in the region.

-At the end of the two-day series of events, the tutors will choose the project they find “the most promising film idea”.
+At the end of the three-day series of events, the tutors will choose the project they find “the most promising film idea”.
 This project will receive a development award of 1000 EUR.
 In addition, BDFF launches the Visegrad co-production award: one selected project will receive an award for translating and subtitling the film to the V4 languages.